mayurd8862/FileSense.AI-Semantic-File-Renamer/README.md

 ---
 [Click here](https://filesenseai.streamlit.app/) to use the web application.

-[Click here](https://pypi.org/project/filesense/) to download the filesense package from PIpy.
+[Click here](https://pypi.org/project/filesense/) to download the filesense package from PyPI.

 ---